 Check whether you can pay off more of your mortgage by switching to a better deal.
 If you’re on an interest only mortgage, switching to a mortgage that pays the capital and interest will mean you’ve cleared the loan by the end of the term.

 The debt associated with a mortgage can cause anxiety, knowing the bank owns more of your home than you do.
-One solution could be focussing on clearing the debt to restore wellbeing to a healthier place.
+One solution could be focusing on clearing the debt to restore wellbeing to a healthier place.
 Yet it’s just as important to consider how effective extra mortgage payments will be in relation to what you get for your money.

-The interest you pay on your mortgage is influenced by the Bank of England base rate, which increased from 0.5% (February 2022) to 0.75% (March 2022).
+The interest you pay on your mortgage is influenced by the Bank of England base rate, which increased to 3.5% (December 2022).

 This increase is still a very long way away from the highs of previous decades.
 Think of the 1970s and the whopping Bank Rate of 17%.
-Or the early 1990s when the Bank Rate average 15%.
+Or the early 1990s when the Bank Rate average was 15%.
 Imagine trying to deal with interest rate hikes like that!

 When you invest in your pension your money attracts potential tax benefits, employer contributions and investment opportunities.
 That sounds great, but what does it mean for your money?